grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 The two of them appeared a quarter of an hour later.
 Captain Percy was carrying a beaten and cracked leather folio in which she kept the ship's books.
 Shakes was empty-handed, but had apparently freshly greased and pointed his hair for the big outing on the depot dock.

 Hemi had been waiting out on the deck of the docking bay.
 He gave Percy and Shakes a hand up the ladder.
-When they were all assembled, they started off towards the far end of the docking bay where they could see a wooden sign hanging from the ceiling, painted white, with square hand-painted black letters that said "Dock Office."
+When they were all assembled, they started off towards the far end of the docking bay, where they could see a wooden sign hanging from the ceiling, painted white, with square hand-painted black letters that said "Dock Office."

 Actually getting to the dock office was a matter of navigating around the big open holes in the deck which led down into the cargo holds of other docked subs.
 There were other obstacles too, like the ladders hanging down from the subs docked above, or stacks of crates waiting to be loaded into subs docked on either side.
-The places where no submarines were docked were typically used as staging areas for cargo that was making its way down the docking bay in steps towards whatever sub they were destined to be loaded onto, or otherwise up the dock from where they had been unloaded.
+Where no submarines were docked, the space was used as staging areas for cargo that was making its way down the docking bay in steps towards whatever sub they were destined to be loaded onto, or otherwise up the dock from where they had been unloaded.
 It made for slow progress, since they had to watch every step and stop to wait for workers who were in the process of moving cargo.
 The docking bay was bigger than any space on a submarine -- maybe 12 to 15 meters in circumference -- but still cramped and grimed.

 [//]: # (### The dock office and the dock boss)

 They picked their way through the docking bay to the dock office.
 This was simply a partition made of cheap painted wood built in front of the disused space of the first docking slip in the docking bay.
 It was brightly lit.
 Both sides were lined with metal chairs on which were stacked folders and binders of paper.
-The center of the office was mostly taken by a large steel desk with a rusted and chipped enameled surface.
+The center of the office was mostly taken by a large steel desk with a chipped and rusted enameled surface.
 It too was covered with papers: loose, stacked, on clipboards, and in binders.

 Behind the desk sat yet another huge person, also dressed in similar heavy wool garments that had been aerated in places by moth larva.
 Hemi would not have tried to guess, being the parsimonious fellow he was, but the men who had met him on the dock had referred to the dock boss as 'she.'
 She tipped back her cap when they entered the office, and held a clipboard out at arm's length in front of herself, trying to get a little better focus on what was written on it.

-"You must be from the boat that just came in on slip four, eh?"
-She asked.
+"You must be from the boat that just came in on slip four, eh?" she asked.

 "That's right.
 I'm Captain Percy.
-She's my fucking boat -- The _Prospect_."
+She's my boat -- The _Prospect_."

 The dock boss squinted up at her.

-"Actually, there's two fucking boats," said Shakes.
+"Actually, there's two boats," said Shakes.

 "Ah, hmm," said the dock boss.
 "There's a note here that you have a mini sub mated on the bottom of the big boat.
-That's a pretty unusual fucking docking arrangement."
+That's a pretty unusual docking arrangement."

 "We Would not normally come in that way," said Hemi, "but we are in pretty bad shape.
 We had to rig up a whole complicated situation with the smaller sub to have enough power to get here.
-We have basically got no power, no fuel, and we need repairs, restock, and hopefully some new employment."
+We have basically got no power, no fuel, and we need repairs and restock."

 "Hmph.
 Well.
 We're full-service here.
-We're pretty isolated, so we keep a lot of stock and parts on hand.
+This island is pretty isolated, so we keep a lot of stock and parts on hand.
 Having a deep supply is the good side of being isolated.
 The bad side is that shit's going to be pretty fucking expensive.
 It costs a premium to move it out here.
 I give folks honest assessments -- hell that's how I got this shitty dock boss position -- but most of the goods around here are sold from the crew of one independent operator to another.
-I can't control what prices those fucking connivers might try to get from those who might be a little desperate."
+I can't control what prices those connivers might try to get from those who might be a little desperate."

-"Well, that's a reason why we're also looking for a job.
-We could use some inflow of some fucking cash.
-Are there any leads on cargo that needs hauling?"
-Asked Percy.
+"I have a few points of business to take care of while we're here," said Percy, "but the first priority is repairs.
+Can you point us in the right direction for purchasing supplies and hiring some halfway decent welders who can do repairs?"

-"Can't help you there.
-I'm the dock boss, I just handle the dock.
-Work is found further up the tunnel.
-There's a market and exchange floor up there.
-Because we're the only depot out this way, enough stuff moves through here that you should be able to wrangle up something that pays.
-Me, I'll give ya a list of contacts up and down the dock who should be able to set you up with fuel and repairs and the like.
+"There's a market and exchange floor further up the tunnel where you can get parts and supplies.
+And I'll give ya a list of contacts up and down the dock who should be able to set you up with fuel and repairs and the like.
 I'll try to give you the least-worst of that bunch of bone-scraping, marrow-sucking dickheads."
 She started scribbling down a list of names and associated slips on the back of a used enveloped.

-"That is certainly our first priority," said Hemi.
 "What about Authorities?
 Much activity from them around here?"
+Hemi asked.

 "Mostly they leave us the fuck alone.
-As I say, this is one of the only places you can move goods for cash in this part of the ocean, so we end up being a small but critical operation.
+As I say, this is one of the only places you can move goods for cash in this part of the drink, so we end up being a small but critical operation.
 The Authorities on one side want their people to be able to trade goods, and the Authorities on the other side want that too -- even if they would never admit it, and endlessly skirmish over where exactly the fucking line lies.
 It's a good, quiet operation here, far from the fucking noise and crush of all the meaningless action and events that seem so important to those folks trying to carve up pieces of the surface for control.
 It's pleasantly remote here, it is.
 While it fucking lasts anyway."

 "Sounds like a nice place to retire," said Shakes.
 "No sun, no wind, nothing to keep you from happily living out your days in a dark grimy hole."

-"Anyway.."
+"Anyway..."
 Percy interrupted, "thanks for the orientation.
 Hemi can you get that list of contacts for repairs and refueling?
-Shakes, you probably want to go with him and make sure you get the _Gnat_ fucking fueled back up?"
+Shakes, you probably want to go with him and make sure you get the _Gnat_ fueled back up?"

 Shakes nodded.

 With a list of contacts from the deck boss and a few more passing words of thanks, they cleared out.
 Hemi and Shakes returned down the docking bay in the direction they had initially come from to start talking to vendors about refueling and repairs.
 Percy went the other way, up off the docking bay.

+[//]: # (----- invisible character break)

 [//]: # (### Percy walks up the exchange floor: description)

+[//]: # (----- EDITED TO HERE -----)

 The welded steel plating of the docking bay tube extended 10 meters or so beyond the dock office which marked the close end of the docking bay, where it was set against the sea mount.
 Just beyond the dock office the tube angled upwards, and Percy had to walk up a steep ramp.
 Then the tube narrowed to five or six meters wide, and passed through a thick bulkhead with a large watertight door that could be closed by massive hydraulics.
 Most underwater docks had some kind of system like this.
 Small leaks on the docks could be repaired while pumps moved the water out.
 But if a something major happened -- say a docked submarine ripped away leaving a giant hole in the dock -- this door could be closed, divers would go in and make repairs, and they could then blow the water out of the dock with a high pressure system.
 Of course, that wouldn't save anyone trapped on the other side of the door when it closed, or keep any open cargo holds in docked subs from flooding.
 These underwater docks were in fact incredibly dangerous, and the stories of failures -- more of them than anyone would care to admit -- were the stuff of submariner's nightmares.
 The repressed fear of a dock failure was an odd sense for a seagoing person, since traditionally ports were associated with safety for ships.